-Here’s the deal: All mammals including humans shed some amount of hair.
-Even the non-shedding Sphynx cat and Poodles who earn their reputation for being none-shedders are going to drop some amount of fuzz, fur, and fine hair.
+Here’s the deal: All mammals including humans shed some amount of hair every day.
+Even the non-shedding Sphynx cat and Poodle dogs who earn their reputation for being none-shedders are going to drop some amount of fuzz, fur, and fine hair.
 Keeping the problem under control is an ongoing proposition.

 This is pure genius.
 The FURemover is a rubber carpet rake/squeegee combo that makes quick and easy work of picking up pet hair—from carpet and hard flooring.